 Wellesley, Massachusetts; Schenectady, New York

-Faculty, Staff, Administrators; Personal Relationships; Student Life; Home and Family
+Faculty, Staff and Administrators; Personal Relationships; Student Life; Home and Family

 Discipline; Men; Knitting; Examinations

 Westervelt, Virginia Veeder and Wellesley College Archives, "Letter from Virginia Veeder Westervelt, Wellesley, Massachusetts, to Mrs. Millicent Veeder, Schenectady, New York, 1935 January 18" (1935).
 Virginia Veeder Westervelt letters (6C/1935).
 64.